w3c/web-advertising/serverdeclaration.md

 Web pages often contain many, sometimes hundreds, of elements that initiate transactions with servers other than those managed by the top-level website.
-These “third-party” servers can collect personal data, link it to data from other sources, and the user is usually completely unaware of this.
+These "third-party" servers can collect personal data, link it to data from other sources, and the user is usually completely unaware of this.

 Unfortunately, there is no recognised standard way for web servers to declare this information